samfundev/KTANE-Mods/docs/tweaks.md

 ]
 ```
 * <b id="settings-Mode">Mode</b> (Default: `"Normal"`) - Sets the mode for the next bomb.
 Acceptable values are "Normal", "Zen", "Time" and "Steady".
 The [Bomb Creator](https://steamcommunity.com/sharedfiles/filedetails/?id=1224340893) allows you to change the current mode.
 See the [Modes](#Modes) section below.
-* <b id="settings-MissionSeed">MissionSeed</b> (Default: `-1`) - Seeds the random numbers for the mission which should make the bomb generate consistently.
+* <b id="settings-MissionSeed">Mission Seed</b> (Default: `-1`) - Seeds the random numbers for the mission which should make the bomb generate consistently.
 Useful for trying to race to see who could complete a bomb first.
 You'll need to make sure things are consistent like settings and what mods are installed.
 A negative number means that the random numbers won't be seeded by Tweaks.
-* <b id="settings-CaseGenerator">CaseGenerator</b> (Default: `true`) - Generates a case to best fit the number of modules on the bomb which can be one of the colors defined by `CaseColors`.
+* <b id="settings-CaseGenerator">Case Generator</b> (Default: `true`) - Generates a case to best fit the number of modules on the bomb which can be one of the colors defined by `CaseColors`.
 Requires BetterCasePicker to be enabled.
-* <b id="settings-ModuleTweaks">ModuleTweaks</b> (Default: `true`) - Controls all module related tweaks like fixing status light positions.
+* <b id="settings-ModuleTweaks">Module Tweaks</b> (Default: `true`) - Controls all module related tweaks like fixing status light positions.
-* <b id="settings-CaseColors">CaseColors</b> (Default: `[]`) - Colors which can be picked by the case generator.
+* <b id="settings-CaseColors">Case Colors</b> (Default: `[]`) - Colors which can be picked by the case generator.
 Supports: Common color names, HEX, RGB, HSV and random.
 Example:
 ```json
 "CaseColors": [
     "red",